ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 npm install -D @ionic/prettier-config husky prettier lint-staged
 ```

 Modify your `package.json` file.
-Move the `description` up to the top and giving it a reasonable value, add a `prepare` script that runs `husky install` to make sure the hooks are available, and then add the `prettier` and `lint-staged` config portions to the bottom.
+Move the `description` up to the top and giving it a reasonable value, add a `prepare` script that runs `husky` to make sure the hooks are available, and then add the `prettier` and `lint-staged` config portions to the bottom.
 For example:

 ```json
 {